gamesbook/protograf/docs/source/examples/abstract.rst

                    # create board for all turns up to this one

-            Finally, the ``Save()`` command specifies output to a GIF image, along with the framerate (interval between showing each new image).
+            Finally, the ``Save()`` command specifies output to a GIF image, along with the framerate (interval in seconds between showing each new image).

               .. code:: python

-                Save(output='gif',framerate=0.5)
+                Save(output='gif', framerate=0.5)

-            (*Hint:* normally, you will need to do a "refresh" of this page to see the GIF animation in action.)
+            The GIF will always "loop" |dash| starting the animation again once all images have been shown.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/boards/abstract/tictactoe.gif